 Part of what exacerbates the challenge of dealing with climate change in Africa is communicating the concept to the masses.
 Climate change communication is about crafting messages that increase awareness about the environment and our interaction with it, in order to bring about the necessary behavior change.
-In most native dialects, African languages do not even have a word for climate change, and the correlation between effects such as extreme weather events are not made.
+In most native dialects, African languages do not even have a word for climate change; and the correlation between what we do and effects such as extreme weather are not made.
 New and effective ways to convey climate change needs to be prioritized.
-Africa is also very young.
-With 60% of its population falling under the age of 25, and the world anticipating an increase by 2.2 billion by 2050, with more than half of the growth occurring in Africa.
+Africa is also very young, with 60% of its population falling under the age of 25, and the world anticipating an increase of 2.2 billion by 2050, with more than half of the growth occurring in Africa.

-About this time next month, the United Nations will be holding its annual Climate Change Conference (COP24), to discuss international actions to curb greenhouse gas emissions.
-As part of the Paris Agreement, countries were asked to produce action plans with tailored goals to cut their share of emissions known as NDCs (National Determined Contributions).
-This is an opportunity for governments and other stakeholders to address their own unique challenges around climate change impacts.
-Africa, in particular, is in a distinct situation with countries and small island states being some of the smallest emitters, yet many of them the hardest hit by global warming.
+About this time next month, the United Nations will be holding its annual Climate Change Conference (COP24) to discuss international actions to curb greenhouse gas emissions.
+As part of the Paris Agreement, countries produced tailored action plans to cut their share of emissions known as NDCs (Nationally Determined Contributions).
+This is an opportunity for governments and other stakeholders to address their unique challenges around climate change.
+Africa in particular, is in a distinct situation with countries and small island states being some of the smallest emitters, but the hardest hit.

 Children and the youth as the leaders of tomorrow are key stakeholders when it comes to the conversation around climate change, and how to communicate it moving forward.
 They will be responsible for devising and implementing adaptation and mitigation strategies.
-In order for this to happen effectively and at scale, they need to understand the basic science and the nuances behind it in a language they comprehend.
-Coupling this with that of ensuring they especially understand climate change, should be incorporated into the NDCs and other development plans and climate action strategies.
+In order for this to happen effectively and at scale, they need to understand the basic science and the nuances behind climate change in a comprehensible language.
+This approach should be incorporated into the NDCs and other development and climate action plan strategies.

 [Data – World Population Prospects: The 2017 Revision ]

 The government’s role is a focal point